You are here

 The Crane Opera Ensemble is proud to host the Domenic J. Pellicciotti Opera Composition Prize, which was founded by Dr. Gary C. Jaquay ’67 to honor his life partner, Domenic J. Pellicciotti, an ardent fan of opera.
 The award seeks to encourage and acknowledge the creation of new opera works that explore themes related to tolerance, inclusion or the celebration of diversity.
 Awarded every four years, a panel of distinguished opera professionals awards a $25,000 commission and full production to a composer/librettist team.
-Tom Cipullo is the recipient of the 2018 Domenic J. Pellicciotti Opera Composition Prize, for his forthcoming work, Mayo, which will receive its premiere by the Crane Opera Ensemble in November 2018.
+Tom Cipullo is the recipient of the 2018 Domenic J. Pellicciotti Opera Composition Prize, for his work, Mayo, which received its premiere by the Crane Opera Ensemble in November 2018.

 The Crane Opera Ensemble is proud of its opera education outreach program.
 North Country school children experience opera and engage in post-performance workshops with cast members and faculty.
 To date, over 6,000 children have participated, many experiencing opera for the first time.

-View up-to-date information about productions and events
+View up-to-date information about productions and auditions

 Please "Like" us on Facebook or follow us on Instagram to receive notifications of upcoming performances, see production photos and other news